Betterez/btrz-map/README.md

 * An account with the premium feature enabled and configured.
 * The scanner app (vx.x.x or higher) installed on an Android phone to capture the location of the bus.
 * A Betterez public API key.
-* You will need to select a map tiles provider, that is a provider for the map imagery.
+* You will need to select a map tiles provider, that is, a provider for the map imagery.

 #### External Dependencies
 This lib is built on top of [leaftlet](https://leafletjs.com/) so you will need  to install